Prevent and Treat Cold Sores Naturally

 You can choose from peppermint and lemon, the most effective against cold sores.
 But any essential oil you have at home will be helpful.

-Apply a few drops to a cotton ball and apply it to your cold sore.
+Apply a few drops to a cotton ball and put it to your cold sore.
 It will calm the area and alleviate the discomfort.

 Remember that this remedy might sting a little.
 It’s too effective to dismiss, however.
 Put a few grains of sugar on the blisters of your cold sore.
 Not only will it dry out the blisters and reduce pain, it also eliminates any bacteria in the area.